-Keto peanut butter mug cake is an easy 60 second almond flour mug cake recipe with a delicious bakery style muffin texture.
-Plus, it’s gluten free and dairy free!
+Keto peanut butter mug cake is an easy 60-second almond flour mug cake recipe with a delicious bakery-style muffin texture.
+Plus, it’s gluten-free and dairy-free!

-All natural peanut butters made with no added sugar are low carb and keto friendly.
+All-natural peanut butter made with no added sugar is low-carb and keto-friendly.
 The main thing when you buy peanut butter on a keto diet is to look at the ingredient list.
-In fact, many peanut butter brand includes added sugar or added vegetables oil that are not keto.
+In fact, many peanut butter brands include added sugar or added vegetable oils that are not keto.

-One tablespoon of peanut butter made with 100% peanuts contains 2.5 gram net carbs per tablespoon.
-Depending on your keto daily macro, it may look high but it’s better to have your carbs from keto friendly food rather than indulging one huge amount of non-keto food.
+One tablespoon of peanut butter made with 100% peanuts contains 2.5g of net carbs.
+Depending on your keto daily macros, it may look high, but it’s better to have your carbs from keto-friendly food rather than indulging in one huge amount of non-keto food.

 This is a recipe for two, that you can share or meal prep for your next day’s snack or breakfast.
-Keep reading for meal prep and storage but first let’s see the ingredients you need to make this simple almond flour mug cake with peanut butter.
+Keep reading for meal prep and storage but first, let’s see the ingredients you need to make this simple almond flour mug cake with peanut butter.

 This recipe makes two mug cakes and you may want to serve the second mug cake later.
-If so, I recommend you store half of the uncooked batter in a ramekin.
+If so, I recommend storing half of the uncooked batter in a ramekin.
 Film the ramekin with a plastic wrap, store in the fridge.

 Mug cakes can be dry on their own and I always recommend a dollop of cream on top.
 The good thing with that extra tablespoon of cream: it doesn’t add carbs to the recipe!
 Your keto toppings options are: